luminaxster/syntax-highlighter/README.md

 ## New in v2.x

+- Minified versions are now <12kB (cjs, es, umd).
 - Normal versions are ES2018 compliant.
-- Polyfilled versions (>2.0.2-polyfilled) are available for node users below 8.6, they target node 0 versions.
+- Polyfilled versions (>2.0.2-polyfilled) are available for node users below 8.6, they target node 0.
 - Refactored and commented code for those who want to use the highlighting or commenting APIs separately.
 - All utils and core API are exposed.